Scholarships for Hispanic Women — 30 Verified Awards & Deadlines

 March

-💰 Amount: Up to $10,000.
+💰 Amount: Up to $10,000 on several AICPA Foundation scholarship tracks.

-🔗 Apply/info: https://www.thiswaytocpa.com/education/scholarship-search/
+🔗 Apply/info: https://www.thiswaytocpa.com/education/aicpa-legacy-scholarships/

-Chicana Latina Foundation Scholarship (CA/Latina)
+Chicana Latina Foundation Scholarship (California Latina students)

 🔗 Apply/info: https://chicanalatina.org/programs/scholarships/